phazzle/vaimo/README.md

 ## My choice of the technology stack
 In this assignment, I'm using react js.
-React js is popular most people are using it for the front-end.
+React js is popular.
+Most people are using it for the front-end instead of other frameworks.
 What is nice about it you can build small components which will make up a website.
-Also, there is a huge support for it if someone gets stuck or having a problem/error
+Also, there is a huge support for it if someone gets stuck or having a problem/error.